ZK-ACE: Identity-Centric Zero-Knowledge Authorization for Post-Quantum Blockchain Systems: Related Work

 \paragraph{ZK-compressed signature verification.} An alternative line of research embeds classical or post-quantum signature verification inside zero-knowledge circuits.
 Notable examples include Circom-based ECDSA verification~\cite{circom-ecdsa} and explorations of lattice signature verification within SNARK circuits.
 While technically feasible for classical signatures whose verification is algebraically lightweight, extending this approach to lattice-based schemes significantly inflates the constraint count and prover cost. \ZKACE avoids this entirely by not placing any signature verification logic inside the circuit.

 \paragraph{Transparent and hash-based proof systems.} STARKs~\cite{stark} and FRI-based interactive oracle proofs provide transparent, plausibly post-quantum-secure proof generation without a trusted setup.
 Recent work by Chiesa, Fenzi, and Weissenberg~\cite{chiesa-zkiopp-2026} constructs zero-knowledge IOPPs for constrained interleaved codes with near-optimal $(1+o(1))$ soundness-to-proof-length overhead, further advancing the efficiency of hash-based proof systems.
 These developments improve the \emph{proof system layer} and are complementary to \ZKACE, which operates at the \emph{authorization model layer}.
-Even with an optimal transparent proof system, embedding lattice-based signature verification into a ZK circuit still requires expressing high-dimensional polynomial arithmetic (NTTs, non-native modular reductions) as arithmetic constraints---yielding circuits on the order of millions of constraints. \ZKACE sidesteps this bottleneck entirely: its circuit requires only a small number of ZK-friendly hash evaluations (${\approx}\,$4,000 R1CS constraints in the reference Poseidon parameterization; see Section~\ref{sec:circuit:constraints}), and is compatible with any backend proof system, including hash-based and transparent constructions.
+Even with an optimal transparent proof system, embedding lattice-based signature verification into a ZK circuit still requires expressing high-dimensional polynomial arithmetic (NTTs, non-native modular reductions) as arithmetic constraints---yielding circuits on the order of millions of constraints. \ZKACE sidesteps this bottleneck entirely: its circuit requires only a small number of ZK-friendly hash evaluations (2,155 R1CS constraints in the Groth16 backend, 341 active rows / 361 AIR constraint expressions in the Circle STARK backend; see Section~\ref{sec:circuit:constraints}), and is compatible with any backend proof system, including hash-based and transparent constructions.
+The reference implementation includes a Circle STARK backend built on Stwo~\cite{stwo}, demonstrating that the \ZKACE circuit can be instantiated with a transparent hash-based proof system with competitive performance, subject to the concrete security margins discussed in Section~\ref{sec:limitations}.

 \paragraph{Commitment and nullifier systems.} Privacy-focused protocols such as Zcash Sapling~\cite{zcash} and Tornado Cash~\cite{tornado} employ commitment-based state models with nullifier-set replay protection.
 Semaphore~\cite{semaphore} uses identity commitments for anonymous signaling. \ZKACE draws on the commitment/nullifier design vocabulary but applies it to a distinct problem: \emph{authorization} of transactions against a committed deterministic identity, rather than private value transfer or anonymous membership proofs.